 Hammond GC, and others.
 Comparative effectiveness of cognitive therapies delivered face-to-face or over the telephone: An observational study using propensity methods.
 PLoS ONE 2012;7:e42916.

-Funding: This research is part of the Enhancing the Quality of Psychological Interventions Delivered by Telephone (EQUITy) study, a project funded by the NIHR Programme Grants for Applied Research NIHR Programme
+Funding: This research is part of the Enhancing the Quality of Psychological Interventions Delivered by Telephone (EQUITy) study, a project funded by the NIHR Programme Grants for Applied Research NIHR Programme.

 Conflicts of Interest: The authors declare no conflicts of interest.

-Disclaimer: NIHR Alerts are not a substitute for professional medical advice.
+Disclaimer: Summaries on NIHR Evidence are not a substitute for professional medical advice.
 They provide information about research which is funded or supported by the NIHR.
-Please note that views expressed in NIHR Alerts are those of the author(s) and reviewer(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.
+Please note that the views expressed are those of the author(s) and reviewer(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.